cn0047/stash/ed/db/README.md

 * Imagine that shard outgrows storage capacity and must be splited (rebalancing data).
 * Join data from multiple shards - may turn out to be a problem.

+## Replication

+* Statement Based Replication.
+* Row Based Replication.
+* Based on Write-Ahead Log - changes are first recorded in the log, and nodes (master and slave) processes this log and builds exact same data.
+* Trigger Based Replication - triggers write changes to replication table and separate process handle that changes.
+Big overhead and prone to bugs.

+Read-after-write Consistency:
+Always read the user’s own profile from the master and any other users’ profiles from a slave, because due to replication lag user may not see recent updates on slave.

 ## MVCC (Multiversion concurrency control):

 It's a concurrency control method in DBs